 It’s only recently, in fact, that cannabis use in Germany received any stigma whatsoever.
 From the days of the ancient alchemists to the more-recent physicians of the Enlightenment age, Germans did more to promote the ancestral understanding of cannabis³ and its medical uses than, arguably, any other historical people.

 German physicians were just as well-versed on the physical healing powers of cannabis as they were aware of its spiritual or psychological capacities.
-Even though cannabis has now been swept under the rug of prohibition practically worldwide, Germany can fall back on this ancestral reverence for the cannabis plant, a factor that makes it quite unique among European nations.
+Although cannabis is largely prohibited worldwide, Germany can rely on its ancestral reverence for the cannabis plant, making it unique among European nations.

 Cannabis first entered the lexicon of German law in 1981 with the introduction of the BtMG⁴, Germany’s overall narcotics law.
 Germany had a law against opium in place in 1929, but the BtMG marked the country’s first move to restrict the production, possession, and use of cannabis and derivative products.

-Regardless of the BtMG, Germany has long been known as having some of the most lax laws on drug possession and use.
+Despite the BtMG, Germany has long been known for having some of the most lax laws on drug possession and use.
 To be clear, possessing most narcotics is just as illegal in Germany as it is in the United States, but laws are somewhat looser in the realm of enforcement and prosecution.

 Germany displayed its overall laissez-faire toward cannabis (and perhaps revealed its ancestral history with the plant) in 2007 when it became one of the first nations in the world to legalize medical cannabis⁵.
 This legislation remained so limited in scope, however, that by 2015⁶, it was estimated that only 300 Germans had access to medical cannabis products.